russsiq/laravel-docs-ru/docs/controllers.md

 <a name="scoping-nested-resources"></a>
 #### Scoping Nested Resources

-Laravel's [implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
+Laravel's [implicit model binding](routing.md#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
 By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Laravel which field the child resource should be retrieved by.
 For more information on how to accomplish this, please see the documentation on [scoping resource routes](#restful-scoping-resource-routes).

 <a name="shallow-nesting"></a>
-#### Shallow Nesting
+#### Неглубокое вложение

 Often, it is not entirely necessary to have both the parent and the child IDs within a URI since the child ID is already a unique identifier.
 When using unique identifiers such as auto-incrementing primary keys to identify your models in URI segments, you may choose to use "shallow nesting":